Thursday, January 15, 2026

 It made me realize that our countdown for each student is 720 days.

-That number represents the maximum amount of time that we have to form students in our schools.
-The actual number of days a student who spends all four year in our organizations probably clocks in well below that figure once you account for absences, 1/2 days, and other ways that our annual academic calendars come in at under 180 instructional days.
+That number represents the maximum amount of time that we have to form students in our high schools.
+The actual number of days a student who spends all four years in our organizations probably clocks in well below that figure once you account for absences, 1/2 days, and other ways that our annual academic calendars come in at under 180 instructional days.

 720 days.